freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 No, the onion name is only a human-friendly name for the full-length address.
-The original v3 address can continue to be used like normal, this just gives *Sources* an easier to remember option for accessing your SecureDrop.
+The original v3 address can continue to be used like normal, this just gives Sources an easier to remember option for accessing your SecureDrop.

-We recommend that you list both the onion name and the full v3 address on your *Landing Page*.
-This allows *Sources* to verify both addresses against the information included in our directory, and also provides a fallback should the onion name fail to load for any reason.
+We recommend that you list both the onion name and the full v3 address on your Landing Page.
+This allows Sources to verify both addresses against the information included in our directory, and also provides a fallback should the onion name fail to load for any reason.